 Copyright FAQ

 You have questions.
 We have answers.
-Like, what is the legal definition of fair use: a case where the copyright owner can’t block a derivative work, or a work that’s based on their copyrighted work, including criticism, comment (such as satire or review), news reporting, teaching, scholarship, or research.
+For example, what is the area of fair use: a case where the copyright owner can’t block a derivative work, or a work that’s based on their copyrighted work, including criticism, comment (such as satire or review), news reporting, teaching, scholarship, or research.
+What kinds of creative works deserve copyright protection?
+What’s the Digital Millennium Copyright Act?
+What federal courts can hear my copyright infringement case?
+What are literary works?
 Or maybe you’re wondering whether willful infringement of a copyright can result in more damages (in some cases, yes), whatever your questions, our copyright lawyers work with you to make sure you understand everything.
 Questions about copyrights?
 Get answers.
 Learn More

 Our Copyright Legal Team

-The right legal team can make all the difference in protecting you and your ideas.
+The right intellectual property law can make all the difference in protecting you and your ideas.
 We pride ourselves on being your trusted copyright lawyers in New York City.
-With over 40 years of combined experience, we offer big firm law expertise with the attention and speed you only get from a small firm.
-Our team is here to fight for what you create.
+With over 60 years of combined experience, we offer big firm law expertise with the attention and speed you only get from a small firm.
+Our team is here to fight for the intellectual property rights in what you create.

 Anthony M. Verna III